 In January 2017, the Company issued a notice of termination under the Lease Agreement, dated as of September 30, 2007, between the Company and One Penn Plaza LLC, as previously supplemented and amended (as so supplemented and amended, the "Lease") for office space at One Penn Plaza in New York, New York.
-The termination of the Lease triggered an early termination payment by the Company of approximately \$0.9 million and will be effective in January 2018, through which time the Company will be responsible for paying continuing rental fees, as well as taxes, operating expenses and utility and other charges related to the leased premises.
-On November 1, 2017, the Company and One Penn Plaza LLC executed a further amendment to the Lease.
-See "-Note 13-Subsequent Events" for a description of the further lease amendment.
+The termination of the Lease triggered an early termination payment by the Company of approximately \$0.9 million.
+On November 1, 2017, the Company and One Penn Plaza LLC executed a further amendment to the Lease extending the term of the Lease to the end of 2018.
 Payments under the further lease amendment will not constitute restructuring charges.

 On January 26, 2017, the Company issued a notice of termination under the Sublease Agreement between the Company and Otsuka America Pharmaceutical, Inc. (the "Sublease") for office space at One University Square, Princeton, New Jersey.
-The termination of the Sublease triggered an early termination payment by the Company of approximately \$1.2 million and will be effective in February 2018, through which time the Company will be responsible for paying continuing rental fees, as well as taxes, operating expenses and utility and other charges related to the subleased premises.
+The termination of the Sublease triggered an early termination payment by the Company of approximately \$1.2 million and became effective February 2018, through which time the Company was responsible for paying continuing rental fees, as well as taxes, operating expenses and utility and other charges related to the subleased premises.

 On January 26, 2017, the Company issued a notice of termination under its Office Lease Agreement between the Company and PSN Partners, L.P. (the "Office Lease") for office space in Palmer Square in Princeton, New Jersey.
-The termination of the Office Lease did not trigger any early termination payment and is effective October 2017.
+The termination of the Office Lease did not trigger any early termination payment.